 1966, a total of six hundred dollars was paid to five

 pensioners.
 In 1982 the Fund had 1,675 pensioners and

 beneficiaries and paid $1.9 million in annual benefit payments,

-beneficiaries receiving over $90 million each year in benefits.
+beneficiaries receiving approximately $112 million each year in

 The Pension Fund is a Taft-Hartley Trust Fund managed by eight

 Labor and eight Management Trustees who have an equal vote and

 serve without fees or compensation.
 The Trustees work together

 to build a secure future for you and your family.
 The Trustees

 also maintain a conservative investment strategy, diversifying